AntoniovanDijck/CAKE/README.md

 - Exploration of knowledge graphs and their role in AI-driven decision-making.

 ## Results & Findings
-The framework successfully extracts and structures tacit knowledge, leading to improved accuracy in LLM-generated responses.
-The FAISS-based retrieval system enhances real-time knowledge access for technical support applications, reducing dependency on static documentation.
+The framework successfully extracts and structures critical knowledge, leading to improved accuracy in LLM-generated responses.
+The FAISS-based retrieval system enhances real-time knowledge access for technical support applications, reducing dependency on static documentation for example.

 ## Future Work
 - Further optimization of retrieval mechanisms.
+- Further optimization of knowledge graph construction algorithms and ontology.
 - Exploring the impact of real-time knowledge updates.
-- Addressing ethical concerns in AI-driven knowledge management.
+- Exploring methods of knowledge management.
+- Exploring the impact of the top-k parameter of the retrieved knowledge on the quality of generated responses.
+- Implementing SAM-2 and Visual Question Answering Model (VQA) for multi-modal knowledge extraction.

 ## References
 For a comprehensive list of related research and citations, please refer to the **Bibliography** section in the thesis document.

 ## Acknowledgements
-I would like to express my sincere gratitude to my supervisor, **Dr. S. van Splunter**, for his invaluable guidance and support throughout this research.
-Special thanks to my colleagues and fellow researchers for their insights and collaboration.
+I would like to express my sincere gratitude to my supervisors, **Dr. S. van Splunter** and **Dr. J. Helmus** , for their invaluable guidance and support throughout this research.
+Also a special thanks to Jesse for their insights and collaboration.